Spencer Overgaard, Registered Psychotherapist

 The Support Group Therapy Approach (Not psychodynamic)

 Most people will be familiar with the ‘support group’ model of therapy: Groups such as AA (Alcoholics Anonymous), Alanon, WW (aka Weight Watchers) are examples.
-Members share difficult experiences which are commonly met with attentive listening, advice-giving and problem-solving suggestions.
-Often comfort and support are received, and friendships may even emerge as a consequence of sharing personal experiences of pain and growth.
+As members share difficult experiences the group listens attentively and gives advice and problem-solving suggestions.
+People often get comfort, support , and occasionally friendships as a result.
 These types of groups have an important role in supporting people as they make necessary transitions in their lives.
 However, while an interactive psycho-dynamic psychotherapy group has some elements in common with support groups, it is markedly different in others.

 Psycho-Dynamic Group Therapy: A Unique Purpose and Approach